 The later years when working at the flight school, with ongoing review of Instructors, Students, and Examiners, the ideas professed of how to control flight were formed, there began an idea that something is missing in the general knowledge of aircraft control.

-this book while professing the need for a changed approach to basic
+The past few years Bob has been working on this book while professing the need for a changed approach to basic flight training.